pierre mortas balanca 7

 Damascus steel knives are admired for their beauty and functionality, but to properly sharpen a knife of this nature, it’s vital to understand its unique structure.

 Indeed, the Damascus knife is composed of several layers of different types of steel, forged together to create a distinctive pattern.
-This multi-layer structure gives the knife a combination of hardness and flexibility, making it both sharp and resilient.

-However, the hardness of a Damascus steel knife varies according to the type of steel used and the forging method.
 At Couteau Morta, we utilize blades made of RWL34 – PMC37, which exhibit a hardness of 59 HRC, thereby guaranteeing exceptional quality and durability.
 This hardness influences the way the knife is sharpened.

 Damascus knife sharpening: A delicate science